AliseenaD/DLCORT/README.md

 1. Clone the code from this repository.
 2. Ensure you have Anaconda installed on your device.
 You can download it [here](https://www.anaconda.com/download/success).
-3. Create a new Conda environment:
+3. Create a new Conda environment (only have to do on first time ever using DLCORT):
    ```bash
    conda create --name dlcort python=3.11
    ```